+15.6.4.
 Spring MVC Async Integration

 Spring Web MVC 3.2+ has excellent support for Asynchronous Request Processing.
-With no additional configuration, Spring Security will automatically setup the SecurityContext to the Thread that executes a Callable returned by your controllers.
-For example, the following method will automatically have its Callable executed with the SecurityContext that was available when the Callable was created:
+With no additional configuration, Spring Security will automatically setup the SecurityContext to the Thread that invokes a Callable returned by your controllers.
+For example, the following method will automatically have its Callable invoked with the SecurityContext that was available when the Callable was created:

 '''

 @RequestMapping(method=RequestMethod.POST)

 public Callable<String> processUpload(final MultipartFile file) {

 return new Callable<String>() {

 public Object call() throws Exception {

 // ...

 return "someView";

 }

 };

-};
+}

 '''